argonne-lcf/inference-endpoints/README.md

 ## Prerequisites

+### Python SDK
 * A Python environment with `globus_sdk` installed:
 ```bash
 conda create -n globus_env python==3.10.12 --y
 conda activate globus_env
 pip install globus_sdk
 ```

-* Access to Argonne's network.
-Use VPN, Dash or ssh tunnel from the ALCF computes if working remotely.
-* Endpoints are restricted by Globus groups and policy.
-Contact [Benoit Cote](bcote@anl.gov) or [Aditya Tanikanti](atanikanti@anl.gov) with your Globus email/ID to be added to the Globus group.
+### Access Tokens
 *   Create an access token.
 This script creates the [access_token.txt](./access_token.txt) file.
 ```bash
 python3 generate_auth_token.py
 access_token=$(cat access_token.txt)
 ```
 **Note:** Once an `access_token` is created it will be active for 24 hours.

+### Access Restrictions
+* Access to the endpoinsts is restricted to systems on the Argonne's network.
+Use VPN, Dash or ssh tunnel from the ALCF computes if working remotely.

 ## Usage